vitrums/apprunner/AppRunner/README.md

 <operation ref="move-harry-potter-and-rons-family-to-hogwarts" />
 ```

-### <myproperties>.properties
+### &lt;myproperties&gt;.properties

 The format of *.properties* file adheres to a simple per line *key = value* entry structure.
-Each entry represents a constant of the global scope (*i.e.* **<configuration>** *level constant*).
+Each entry represents a constant of the global scope (*i.e.* **&lt;configuration&gt;** *level constant*).
 Also in case a module has its own definition of any constant appearing in properties file, values read from properties file take the highest priority.
 E.g. given the following definition inside a module of the constant:

     <constant name="myconst" value="some_value" />,